 Infant Oral Care

 Contrary to popular belief, dental crowns are not only for adults.
 We may perform a dental crown if a child’s tooth is damaged to the point that a filling is no longer an option.
-Generally, crowns for children are completed in one visit and last until they are replaced by permanent teeth.
+Generally, crowns for children are completed in one visit and last until they are replaced by a permanent tooth.

 Although Dr. Gaertner strives to prevent the need for root canals in children as much as possible, they are sometimes necessary to repair and preserve an infected and damaged tooth.
 A root canal involves removing the nerve and pulp and sterilizing and cleaning the inside of the tooth prior to sealing.
-Root canals can reduce the risk of terrible infections and abscesses.
+Root canals can reduce the risk of severe infections and abscesses.